1961 Bogoroditsk Il-18 incident: Aircraft

-Il-18B, bearing number 75672 (factory 189000901 and serial 009-01) was built at the factory of the Moscow Aircraft Production Association in 1959, and was transferred to the General Directorate of the Civil Air Fleet.
-The aircraft was later transferred to the Vnukovo Air Squadron of the Moscow Department of Transport Aviation of Aeroflot.
-The passenger capacity of the airliner was 80 seats.
-On April 24 it made its first flight from Moscow Domodedovo to Alma-Ata.
+The aircraft was an Il-18B with number 75672 (factory 189000901 and serial 009-01), built at the factory of the Moscow Aircraft Production Association in 1959.
+It was transferred to the General Directorate of the Civil Air Fleet and later transferred to Aeroflot.

 Incident

 The plane was on a flight from Moscow to Sochi.
 Its crew consisted of the commander Boris Evgenievich Gratsianov, 2nd pilot Yuri Nikolaevich Belkin, navigator Boris Anatolievich Andreev, flight mechanic Georgiy Dmitrievich Postribailo, and radio operator G. Y. Margulis.
-The pilots had little experience in piloting Il-18: Gratsianov was making his 2nd flight as commander, Belkin was making his first flight after re-training.
-The stewardesses were Valentina Efimovna Zhuravleva, Nataliya Vasilyevna Pokhitonova and Valentina Yurievna Smirnova.
-89 passengers were on board.
-After taking off Vnukovo Airport the plane ascended to 6100 meters.

 Flying over Tula Oblast, a fire alarm went off for engine three.
 The crew activated the fire extinguishing system, but it didn't work.
 At the time, flight instructions contained no descriptions of this kind of situation.
 The nearest airfield was the Yefremov air base, 9 km south-east of the town of Yefremov, that was reachable in several minutes, but the crew decided there wasn't enough time, so they attempted a forced landing on fields below them in an emergency descent.
-Before they began the descent, they radioed: "Landing on field.
-Plane on fire.
-End of link", and the link was broken.

 While on fire, Il-18 leveled with the ground, and the crew turned off the remaining engines.
 With the landing gear up, the plane belly landed in an oat field in the Bogoroditsky District of Tula oblast, slid for 300 meters, and came to a stop.
 The fire was extinguished quickly; all of the 97 people on board survived.
 The cause of the fire was destruction of the generator, debris from which damaged the oil line.
-The oil spilled and ignited.
-The fire extinguishing system didn't activate because the circuit was wired incorrectly during maintenance.

 For their inventiveness and courage, the Kremlin awarded all of the crew members: Commander Gratsianov — Order of the Red Banner of Labour; 2nd pilot Belkin — Order of Red Star; navigator Andreev — Order of Red Star; flight mechanic Postribailo — Order of Red Star; radio operator Margulis — Order of the Badge of Honor; stewardesses Zhuravleva, Pokhitonova and Smirnova — Medal "For Distinguished Labour".
 The damaged plane was repaired and transferred to Riga Civil Aviation Engineers Institute as a training airframe.